k11n/konstellation/website/docs/support.md

 title: Getting Help
 ---

-Konstellation is a new project and we'd be glad to help you get started with it.
+Konstellation is a new project and we'll be glad to help you get started.

 ## Slack

 We have a Slack set up for users of Konstellation.
-We are more than happy to answer any questions that you have.
+Let us know with your questions and feedback.

 [Join Konstellation Users](https://join.slack.com/t/kon-users/shared_invite/zt-fm64885u-QSlL0VQUJdZ_rcQBaZ81ug)